cyang019/dnpsoup/README.md

 ## Acknowledgements

-- The authors would like to thank Dr. Sheetal Kumar Jain for initial discussions and encouragement on creating a separate simulation package.
+- The authors would like to thank Prof. Sheetal Kumar Jain for initial discussions and encouragement on creating a separate simulation package.
 - The authors would also like to thank Dr. Kan-Nian Hu for discussions on cross effect, and Dr. John Wright for computational resources of PSFC at MIT.
 - Chen Yang thanks Professor Leonard Mueller for introducing him to solid-state NMR and product operators.
 - Chen Yang also thanks his family for support, and Mr. Xiang Gao for his suggestions on debugging frontend javascript code.